C4UH/PDMP/README.md

 Why?
-With baked in full compliance for CONNECT Open Source, Direct Project, HL7, IHE, CDA, C-CDA, CCR, and PDF/healthcare, the broader community will realize that one quick and simple method to "just integrate now" with radically reduced initial and sustaining costs will reduce/eliminate many old barriers and speed the adoption of HIE.
+With baked in full compliance for CONNECT Open Source, Direct Project, HL7, IHE, CDA, C-CDA, CCR, and PDF/healthcare, the broader community will realize that one quick and simple method to "just integrate now" can radically reduced initial and sustaining costs.
+The benefit?
+Reduction or elimination of many old barriers and speed the adoption of HIE.

 Clearly, we are all ready, as members of the global health community, to have a few things that are simpler, easier, and less costly in creating HIE.
 C4UH hopes to provide One Good Thing